ozovalihasan/ead/README.md

 Preparing ERD is the first step of any Ruby on Rails project.
 But, implementing ERD to a Ruby on Rails project can be time-consuming and repetitive.

 More, arrows are used to represent associations on ERD.
-It can be hard to follow these arrows if any entity has a lot of associations.
+It can be hard to follow these arrows if any entity has a lot of relations.

 EAD is designed to solve these two problems.
 Firstly, EAD is using blocks moved by the drag-and-drop gesture.
 Any block can be collided and expanded.
-It allows reading associations by going from outer blocks to inner ones easily(this order may change for advanced blocks.).
+It allows reading associations by going from top to bottom easily(this order may change for advanced blocks.).

 Secondly, a JSON file can be produced by using EAD quickly and this JSON file can be implemented into a Ruby on Rails project by EAD gem.
 So, any project can be started with ready associations without consuming any time.